 “My grandfather was the kindest man I ever knew.
 When he died,” Onyango said, “it felt like I had lost a friend.
 He showed me love in a way that no man ever had.”

 Though he has learned from many men, Onyango admits that women have taught him to be the man he is today.
 From watching them care for husbands and children and parents, from watching them hold communities together, he learned to care for himself and to extend this care to others.

-“I realised how important women’s labour is, even though it is never recognized.”
+“I realised how important women’s labour is, even though it is never recognised.”
 For this reason, he says his work is proudly feminist.

 Today, Onyango focuses his work on dissatisfaction with the status quo.